-Garlic has been grown in the Braidwood area for more than forty years thanks to the efforts of two local farmers, Gilles Bonin, & his partner Victoria Clutterbuck; and Conrad & Carol Kindrachuik.
-These local farmers we now call the "founders" of Braidwood garlic.
+Garlic has been grown in the Braidwood area for more than forty years thanks to the efforts of two local farmers: Gilles Bonin, & his partner Victoria Clutterbuck; and Conrad & Carol Kindrachuik.
+These local farmers are seen as the "founders" of Braidwood Garlic.

 " We started with no money and no idea, just a couple of hippies trying to find something that we could grow and sell... we just grew it for ourselves and one year a friend came and she had a garlic plait she had bought somewhere and we thought we could do that....
 In our first year we made 30 plaits using the garlic that we had, a white softneck, and our 30 plaits sold to a local craft shop.
 The next year we produced 100 plaits...."
 Victoria Clutterbuck

 In September 2012, Bronwyn Richards (Wynlen House Village Farm) organised a gathering for local garlic growers and those interested in growing garlic (as a market crop).
 By this time garlic had become a crop of significant interest in the Braidwood area.
 Garlic is a crop that does well in the regions cool climate and long frost season.
 It was being grown in just about every vegie garden and it was clear from the gathering that small to larger scale production in the area was on the increase with people viewing garlic as a worthwhile market crop.
 The Gathering was an opportunity to meet, initiate links and enable sharing of information.
 It was agreed that with the increasing demand for Australian grown garlic and the growing interest in local food we needed to ensure that Braidwood was recognised for it's quality garlic.